What is cost basis?

 Opening an account with M1 Finance is easy and free.
 Complete the online application and then tailor your portfolio to meet your needs by choosing the securities that you want and assigning percentages to them.
 If you prefer, you can instead choose from among a selection of 80 expert portfolios that have been designed for people with different levels of risk tolerance, financial objectives, and times to invest.

 The M1 Finance platform offers powerful automation that you can access on your mobile device from anywhere and at any time.
 M1 Finance also does not charge any management fees or commissions, which might allow your investments to grow more quickly.
 The platform automates reinvestments and rebalancing so that your portfolio stays in line with your financial goals.
-Get started today by completing your application online to learn more about generally accepted accounting principles to calculate your cost basis or call M1 Finance at 312-600-2883.

 Tax and Legal Advice Disclaimer.
 M1 Finance and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.